-RBSE 10th result 2018 date and time: BSER to declare result after June 10 at rajresults.nic.in
+Rajasthan RBSE 10th result 2018 date and time: BSER to declare result after June 10 at rajresults.nic.in

 RBSE 10th result 2018: Around 10 lakh students who had appeared for the RBSE Class 10 exams this year will get their results after June 10.
-The Rajasthan Board spokesperson Rajendra Gupta said, “The results of Class 10 examination will be declared after June 10, probably on the third week.
+The Rajasthan Board (BSER) spokesperson Rajendra Gupta said, “The results of Class 10 examination will be declared after June 10, probably on the third week.
 The result processing phase is at its last leg, the board is trying to announce the result on the second week of May,” the official said.
+Meanwhile, the Rajasthan Board of Secondary Education (RBSE) has said that students should avoid any fake messages or reports on result declaration date and time.

 All the students who had appeared for the examination can check the results through the official websites, rajeduboard.rajasthan.gov.in, rajresults.nic.in.
 To check their marks, candidates have to visit the official websites and enter their roll number to view their scores.
 The candidates can also avail their marks through SMS.